Kingxukai/linux/Documentation/scsi/arcmsr_spec.rst

 			  9:new raid level,
 			  10:new stripe size
 			  0/1/2/3/4/5->4/8/16/32/64/128K )
-	byte 11/12/13     repeat for each volume in the raidset
+	byte 11/12/13     repeat for each volume in the woke raidset
 	================  =============================================

 GUI_ACTIVATE_RAIDSET